elliotsayes/faial/README.md

 ---

-# Building from scratch
+# Building from scratch (Ubuntu 20.04)

-These instructions are also available as a dockerfile [`docker/from-scratch.Dockerfile`](docker/from-scratch.Dockerfile)
+These instructions are also available as a dockerfile: [`docker/from-scratch.Dockerfile`](docker/from-scratch.Dockerfile)

 Pre-requisites:
 * OCaml `>= 4.11.0`